coffeebe4code/type-lang/README.md

 #### Windows

-windows additionally requires a linker, as it is not on every machine.
+Windows additionally requires a linker, as it is not on every machine.
 After installing Visual Studio Build tools, you can select the latest c++ build tools.

-From there ensure that you open the developer console for windows where you want to build your application, this way every peice necessary will automatically be included in your path.
+From there, ensure that you open the developer console for windows where you want to build your application, this way the linker necessary will automatically be included in your path.